datanav/docs/training/030_dtl/030_Novice.rst

 	  "mssql-accounts:phone": "1-894-115-3398"
 	}

-As can be seen from the above produced data, the property with the key "_position" has been filtered by the ``["copy"]`` function and its arguments.
+As can be seen from the above produced data, the property with the key "_position" has been filtered by the blacklist parameter "_*" in the ``["copy"]` function.

 .. _add-3-2: